 Notes by Bob Leathers

 Remembering Those Who Made The Ultimate Sacrifice While Serving Their Country

-Love, Michael Vickers (Peace Time Casualty) LIEUTENANT COLONEL, US AIR FORCE, killed in the line of duty on March 1, 1976 when his aircraft crashed on Rogers dry lake bed in California.
+Love, Michael Vickers (Peace Time Casualty) LIEUTENANT COLONEL, US AIR FORCE, killed in the line of duty on March 1, 1976, when his aircraft crashed on Rogers dry lakebed in California.
 Michael was a combat veteran of Vietnam and was awarded the Distinguished Flying Cross with two Oak Leaf Clusters.
-He is buried at the Air Force Academy in Colorado Springs, but he a memorial stone in the Hanna cemetery in plot 448.
+He is buried at the Air Force Academy in Colorado Springs, but he has a memorial stone in the Hanna cemetery in plot 448.
 Age: 37.

 Lucas, Bernard R. (World War II Casualty) Serial number 17054597, TECHNICAL SERGEANT, 328th BOMBER SQUADRON, 93rd BOMBARDMENT GROUP, killed in action, August 1, 1943.
 Awarded the Distinguished Flying Cross, Purple Heart Medal and Air Medal.
 Buried in Florence, Italy.
 Memorial stone in Hanna Wyoming cemetery plot 218.
 Age: 22.

 Lucas, William C. (World War II Casualty) Serial number 0-524578.
 SECOND LIEUTENANT, 331 INFANTY, 83rd DIVISION U.S. ARMY, died July 14, 1944, from wounds received during action.
 Buried in the Hanna Wyoming cemetery, plot 218.
 Age: 27.